Shuklaphanta National Park: History

-The main grassland called Sukla Phanta is the largest patch of continuous grassland in Nepal covering an area of about 16 km2.
+The main grassland called Shukla Phanta is the largest patch of continuous grassland in Nepal covering an area of about 16 km2.

 The area was a favourite hunting ground for Nepal's ruling class and was declared a Royal Hunting Reserve in 1969.
-In 1973, the area was gazetted as Royal Sukla Phanta Wildlife Reserve, initially comprising 155 km2, and extended to its present size in the late 1980s.
+In 1973, the area was gazetted as Royal Shukla Phanta Wildlife Reserve, initially comprising 155 km2, and extended to its present size in the late 1980s.
 A buffer zone of 243.5 km2 was added in May 2004.

 In 2017, the status of the protected area was changed to a national park.